The Douglas lemma for von Neumann algebras and some applications: Introduction

-As we see, the structures of the left ideals and right ideals in a C*-algebra, $\mathfrak{A}$, are very closely tied to the representation theory of $\mathfrak{A}$.
+The structures of the left ideals and right ideals in a $C^*$-algebra, $\mathfrak{A}$, are very closely tied to the representation theory of $\mathfrak{A}$; for instance, via the GNS construction.
 In particular, the representation theory of $\mathcal{B}(\mathscr{H})$ is very much a part of this.
-Coupled with Glimm's work in \cite{glimm-algebra}, these considerations applied to one of the Glimm algebras (the CAR algebra) complete the theoretical foundations of the study of representations of the Canonical Anti-commutation Relations.
-These are of great interest in quantum statistical mechanics which provide us with added motivation for gathering as much information about the ideal structure of von Neumann and C*-algebras.

 It is well-known that the weak-operator closed left ideals in a von Neumann algebra $\mathscr{R}$ are left principal ideals of the form $\mathscr{R}E$ for a projection $E$ in $\mathscr{R}$.
-In this article, in Lemma \ref{lem:isolated} we prove that for a positive self-adjoint operator $A$ in $\mathscr{R}$, the left principal ideal $\mathscr{R}A$ is weak-operator closed iff $0$ is an isolated point in the spectrum of $A$.
-For the discussion in the rest of this subsection, we assume that the Hilbert space $\mathscr{H}$ and the von Neumann algebra $\mathscr{R}$ acting on $\mathscr{H}$ are infinite-dimensional, so as to avoid making vacuous statements.
-In Theorem \ref{thm:count-gen}, we prove that a norm-closed left ideal in $\mathscr{R}$ which is not weak-operator closed must be (algebraically) generated by uncountably many operators in $\mathscr{R}$.
-We include a proof of the fact that the lattice of norm-closed left ideals in a $C^*$-algebra represented on $\mathscr{H}$ may be derived from the lattice of norm-closed left ideals in $\mathcal{B}(\mathscr{H})$, by restriction.
-On a similar note, in Corollary \ref{cor:intersection} we show that for von Neumann algebras acting on $\mathscr{H}$, the lattice of left ideals may be derived from the lattice of left ideals in $\mathcal{B}(\mathscr{H})$, by restriction.
-Although it is straightforward to see that the intersection of a left ideal of $\mc{B}(\mathscr{H})$ with a von Neumann algebra $\mathscr{R}$ is a left ideal of $\mathscr{R}$, what we show is that {\it every} left ideal of $\mathscr{R}$ can be obtained in such a manner.
+In Lemma \ref{lem:isolated} we prove that for a positive self-adjoint operator $A$ in $\mathscr{R}$, the left principal ideal $\mathscr{R}A$ is weak-operator closed if and only if $0$ is an isolated point in the spectrum of $A$.

+For the discussion in this paragraph, we assume that the von Neumann algebra $\mathscr{R}$ acting on $\mathscr{H}$ is infinite-dimensional, so as to avoid making vacuous statements.
+In Theorem \ref{thm:count-gen}, we show that a norm-closed left ideal in $\mathscr{R}$ which is not weak-operator closed must be (algebraically) generated by uncountably many operators in $\mathscr{R}$.
+We include a proof of the fact that the lattice of norm-closed left ideals of a $C^*$-algebra acting on $\mathscr{H}$ may be derived from the lattice of norm-closed left ideals of $\mathcal{B}(\mathscr{H})$, via intersection with the $C^*$-algebra.
+On a similar note, in Corollary \ref{cor:intersection} we show that the lattice of left ideals of $\mathscr{R}$ may be derived from the lattice of left ideals of $\mathcal{B}(\mathscr{H})$, via intersection with $\mathscr{R}$.
+Although it is straightforward to see that the intersection of a left ideal of $\mathcal{B}(\mathscr{H})$ with $\mathscr{R}$ is a left ideal of $\mathscr{R}$, what we show is that {\it every} left ideal of $\mathscr{R}$ can be obtained in such a manner.